NikiYani/NikiYani.github.io/about_me.md

 Name: Nikita Yanchenkov.

-Age: 22 years.
+Age: 23 years.

 Location: Moscow / Russian Federation.

-Specialization: 3D Artist, Hard-surface.
+Specialization: Programmer, 3D Artist (Hard-surface), gamedev.

 Education:

 1. Bachelor - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2016 - 2020].
 2. Master - MSTU "STANKIN" with a degree in "Computer Science and Computer Engineering" [2020 - 2022].

 Abilities / Skills:

+1. Programming

+1.1.
+Creation of various kinds of applications with a graphical interface.

+1.2.
+Database skills.

+2. 3D graphics

-1. Hard-surface lowpoly modeling props, weapons.
+2.1.
+Hard-surface lowpoly modeling props, weapons.

-2. Understanding standard game pipelines: High and lowpoly modeling, sculpting, baking and texturing.
+2.2.
+Understanding standard game pipelines: High and lowpoly modeling, sculpting, baking and texturing.

-3. Knowledge of general artistic techniques: color, forms, composition, light and shadow.
+2.3.
+Knowledge of general artistic techniques: color, forms, composition, light and shadow.

-4. Rendering and postprocessing.
+2.4.
+Rendering and postprocessing.

-5. The minimum required knowledge in popular game engines (Unity, Unreal Engine).
+2.5.
+The minimum required knowledge in popular game engines (Unity, Unreal Engine).

-6. Knowledge in the field of the gaming industry, modern trends and development vectors.
+2.6.
+Knowledge in the field of the gaming industry, modern trends and development vectors.

 P.S.
 In the section "Tooling" you can see the knowledge in software.